 So, in general, the ROC AUC is going to be between 0.5 and 1 (although values below 0.5 are technically possible).
 Values close to 0.5 indicate the model can do little better than random chance (coin flip) as a classifier, while values closer to 1 indicate better performance.
 The ROC AUC is a key metric for the quality of a classifier and is widely used in machine learning.
 The ROC AUC may also be referred to as the C-statistic.

-As such an important metric, naturally scikit-learn has a convenient way to calculate it.
+Being such an important metric, naturally scikit-learn has a convenient way to calculate it.
 Let's see what the ROC AUC of the logistic regression classifier is, where we can pass the same information that we did to the roc_curve function.
 Calculate the area under the ROC curve with this code:

 metrics.roc_auc_score(y_test, pos_proba)